NethServer/ns8-docs/ejabberd.rst

 Ejabberd
 ==========

-The Ejabberd module installs the ejabberd Community Server Docker Image (standard protocol Jabber/XMPP) and support TLS on standard ports (5222 or 5223).
+The Ejabberd module installs the ejabberd Community Server Docker Image (standard protocol Jabber/XMPP) and supports TLS on standard ports (5222 or 5223).

 .. warning::
-   You can install only one install per node due that we open not random TCP ports
+   Only one instance of Ejabberd can run in a node because of TCP port requirements

 .. note::
-   Ejabberd does not expose anymore the BOSH protocol (so NethCTI integration will not work)
+   Ejabberd does not expose anymore the BOSH protocol (NethCTI and other browser-based applications might not work)

 The Ejabberd module installs `ejabberd Community Server <https://hub.docker.com/r/ejabberd/ecs>`_ Docker Image.

-Ejabberd is an Open Source chat server directly integrated to webtop and for networks client.
-Check out the `official documentation <https://docs.ejabberd.im//>`_ for further details.
+Ejabberd is an Open Source chat server directly integrated to Webtop and for networks client.
+Check out the `official documentation <https://docs.ejabberd.im/>`_ for further details.

 Configuration
 =============

-Ejabberd needs a dedicated virtual host, a FQDN like ``ejabberd.nethserver.org``, **self-signed certificates** could be used but a trusted Let's Encrypt certificate is recommended.
+Ejabberd needs a dedicated virtual host name, a FQDN like ``ejabberd.nethserver.org``.
+A self-signed TLS certificate could be used but a trusted Let's Encrypt certificate is recommended.

 Before proceeding with the configuration, make sure to create the corresponding name record inside your DNS server.

 .. warning::
-   Let's Encrypt certificate is a mandatory for file sharing client, the client refuses to connect to the server if the certificate is self-signed
+   Let's Encrypt certificate is a mandatory for file sharing clients.
+Such clients refuse to connect to the server if the certificate is self-signed

 How to configure:

-1. access the application configuration page and enter a valid FQDN inside ``Ejabberd FQDN`` field
+1. Access the application configuration page and enter a valid FQDN inside ``Ejabberd FQDN`` field
-2. enable ``Let's Encrypt`` option accordingly to your needs
+2. Enable ``Let's Encrypt`` option accordingly to your needs
 3. Select the LDAP user Domain to identify users
 4. Click the :guilabel:`Save` button
-5. connect a XMMP client with a valid user on the domain to the entered host name, eg: ``https://ejabberd.nethserver.org``.
+5. Connect a XMMP client with a valid user on the domain to the entered host name, e.g.: ``https://ejabberd.nethserver.org``.

 .. note::
    Ejabberd authentication is integrated with LDAP user domain that you can configure at :ref:`user-domains-section`.

-The Ejabberd administrators are allowed to use the web admin page on port 5280
+The Ejabberd administrators are allowed to use the web admin page on port 5280.

 Under the Advanced options section, the administrator can also configure: